 Key Questions: What are terrorism and globalization?
 How are these phenomena related and what challenges do they pose for policymakers?
 How does Byman contend that the war on terrorism is linked to counterinsurgency?
 What lessons does Byman contend that past counterinsurgency strategies hold for the current war on terror?
-What factors does Jones argue led to the rise of the Afghan insurgency?
-To what extent do these factors mirror those posed by Byman?
 What policy recommendations does he contend are necessary to redress the insurgency?
 Why does Cronin contend that ISIS is not a terrorist group and counter-terrorist strategies will not work?
-Why does Byman contend that states must learn to live with terrorism and do you agree?
+Why does Byman contend that states must learn to live with terrorism, and do you agree?
+Should the United States talk to the Taliban?

 Class 13 Nov.
-29 Primacy and the Future of U.S. Grand Strategy Required:
+28 Primacy, the Future of U.S. Grand Strategy & Transnational Security Threats